chris-mf/popcorntime/README.md

 $ gulp
 ```

 Running `gulp` will start a Browsersync server, build and optimize assets then start a watch task.

 * * *
 # popcorntime

+## What to actually do
+Open terminal
+type: cd (make sure there is a space after cd)
+Drag popcorntime folder into terminal
+Hit enter
+type: gulp
+// you're done